2025 Spiritual Walks of Northern Japan

 Day 3: Hagurosan

-Dewa Sanzan (three Mountains of Dewa) has continued to be a place of worship for the last 1,400 years.
+Dewa Sanzan (three mountains of Dewa) has continued to be a place of worship for the last 1,400 years.
 The three mountains represent the past, present and future, and one should visit the three in succession.

-Before embarking on the ancient pilgrimage route of the Dewa Sanzan, you will dress up as yamabushi (mountain ascetic monk) and have a shugendo training in a museum at the foot of Hagurosan.
+Before embarking on the ancient pilgrimage route of the Dewa Sanzan, you will dress up as yamabushi (mountain ascetic monk) and have shugendo training in a museum at the foot of Hagurosan.

 (Total walking distance today - about 5-6 km)